 While we're all for timeless, classic design, it's always fun to spot new furniture trends, and refresh your space with the very latest in interior design.

-With the emphasis today on the home as a family space, used for socialising and relaxing as well as preparing food, regimented rows of units and clinical design can look a little stark.
+With the emphasis today on the home as an inviting family space, used for socializing and relaxing, regimented rows, straight lines and clinical design can look a little stark and cold.

 The answer?
 Curves.
 Full-on voluptuous or gently rounded, curves will lift the layout and soften the overall look of your room, adding a bold design focus or a subtle touch of shaping to your décor.